VPS

 pkts bytes target prot opt in out source destination

-Now you have the Linux iptables firewall installed.
-At this point, you’ll notice all chains are set to ACCEPT and have no rules.
-This is not secure since any packet can pass through unfiltered.
+You will now have the Linux iptables firewall installed.
+At this point, you will notice that all chains are set to ACCEPT and have no rules.
+This is not secure, as any packet can pass through without filtering.

-Don’t worry, we’ll show you how to define rules in the next step of our iptables tutorial.
+Don't worry, we will tell you how to define rules in the next step of our iptables tutorial.

 2. Define Chain Rules

-Defining a rule means adding it to a chain.
-To do this, use the -A (Append) option right after the iptables command, like this:
+Defining a rule means adding it to the chain.
+To do this, you need to insert the `-A` (Append) option right after the iptables command, like this:

 sudo iptables -A

-This tells iptables you are adding new rules to a chain.
-You can then combine the command with other options, such as:
+This will alert iptables that you are adding new rules to a chain.
+Then, you can combine the command with other options, such as:

--i (interface): the network interface you want to filter traffic from, like eth0, lo, ppp0, etc.
+- `-i` (interface): the network interface whose traffic you want to filter, such as eth0, lo, ppp0, etc.

--p (protocol): the network protocol where filtering takes place.
+- `-p` (protocol): the network protocol where your filtering process takes place.
 It can be tcp, udp, udplite, icmp, sctp, icmpv6, and more.
-Alternatively, you can write "all" to choose all protocols.
+Alternatively, you can type "all" to choose every protocol.

--s (source): the address the traffic comes from.
+- `-s` (source): the address from which traffic comes.
 You can add a hostname or an IP address.

--j (target): the target name (ACCEPT, DROP, RETURN).
-You must include this every time you create a new rule.
+- `-j` (target): the target name (ACCEPT, DROP, RETURN).
+You need to insert this every time you make a new rule.

-To use all these parameters, write the command in this order:
+If you want to use all these parameters, you must write the command in this order:

 sudo iptables -A <chain> -i <interface> -p <protocol (tcp/udp)> -s <source> --dport <port number> -j <target>

-Once you understand the basic syntax, you can start configuring the firewall to make your server more secure.
-For this iptables tutorial, we’ll use the "INPUT" chain as an example.
+Once you understand the basic syntax, you can start configuring the firewall to give your server more security.
+For this iptables tutorial, we will use the "INPUT" chain as an example.

 Enable Traffic on localhost